 Here I have compiled a comprehensive guide of top advice advice and useful information for travellers visiting the country for the first time.

 Visiting a whole new country is very exciting, and can also be quite daunting for some.
 Depending on where you go – there will be new challenges, customs, policies and important information that tourists need to be aware of.

-There’s SO much to see, do and eat here, it’s no wonder some of the world’s most popular tourist destinations such as Playa Del Carmen, Tulum Maya ruins, Merida, Isla Holbox, Cancun, Chichen Itza, and Cozumel, are all in the Yucatan!
+There’s SO much to see, do and eat here, it’s no wonder visitors flock to some of Mexico’s most popular tourist destinations: Playa Del Carmen, Tulum Maya ruins, Merida, Isla Holbox, Cancun, Chichen Itza, and Cozumel, all of which are in Yucatan!

 With this guide, I will have you confident and covered on everything you need to know before you arrive in Mexico for the first time.

 Scroll on to read: Ultimate Yucatan Travel Guide (2023 Edition)

 This post contains affiliate links.
 I will receive a small commission if you use these links.

 Top 5 Things to See & Do in the Yucatan

 There are countless places to visit, and so many things to see in Yucatan Mexico, it all depends on your taste and what interests you.
 Here are 10 places well worth visiting: